Who is qualified to provide required door inspections for compliance with the 2015 Life Safety Code?

 OSFM is available to answer questions related to this topic, however, OSFM will not participate in the development of testing programs or checklists, nor review checklists for compliance with NFPA Life Safety Code (2015 edition)

 Guidance document for complying with Door Inspection Requirement

 Where can I obtain a copy of the Life Safety Code enforced by the Office of the State Fire Marshal?

-The Life Safety Code is published by the National Fire Protection Association (NFPA) as one of several standards produced by the NFPA.
-The State of Illinois, through the Office of the State Fire Marshal, has adopted the NFPA Life Safety Code into Illinois' administrative code to serve as the applicable rules for fire prevention and safety.
-However, NFPA documents are copyrighted and cannot be provided by the OSFM.
+The Life Safety Code is published by the National Fire Protection Association (NFPA) as one of several codes produced by the NFPA.
+The State of Illinois, through the Office of the State Fire Marshal (OSFM), has adopted the NFPA Life Safety Code (2015 edition) into Title 41 Ill.
+Adm.
+Code 100 to serve as the applicable rules for fire prevention and safety.
+However, NFPA documents are copyrighted and copies cannot be provided by the OSFM.
 Copies of the Life Safety Code are available for examination at any of the regional offices of the OSFM and may be able to be found at local libraries or fire stations.
 Also, the Life Safety Code may be purchased from the NFPA by contacting their toll free number 1-800-344-3555.
-(Please understand that there are various editions of the Life Safety Code available from the NFPA.
-Illinois has adopted the 2000 edition of the Life Safety Code).
-The actual adoption of the NFPA Life Safety Code occurs within Illinois administrative code at 41 Ill.
-Adm.
-Code 100.
+Make sure to ask for the 2015 edition.
 The Part 100 rules not only formally adopt the Life Safety Code but also give exceptions and modifications to the Life Safety Codes adoption.
 The adoption language, along with exceptions and modifications made to the code can be viewed at the following link.

 Are there any exceptions or changes to the Life Safety Code adopted by the Office of the State Fire Marshal?